 Depending on their academic interests, FSI residential students will also be placed into one of the following four quantitative courses.
 The course components include attending lecture, completing readings, lab work, module work, problem sets, and writing assignments.

-- "Foundations of Engineering" (EGR /STC 150) is an experiential lab course that provides a hands-on introduction to the foundational principles of engineering.
+This course provides a hands-on introduction to the foundational principles of engineering.
 The purpose of this course is two-fold.
-First, it provides a project-based introduction to engineering that mixes electronics, mechanical construction, and computational data analysis while providing a firm theoretical foundation for the project in both math and physics.
-In lab, students will have the opportunity to build, test, and iterate the design of a fast-moving drone.
-Students will also engage in lectures and precepts to enhance their physics and mathematics content knowledge.
+First, it provides a project-based introduction to engineering that mixes electronics, mechanical construction, and computational data analysis.
+Second, it provides a firm theoretical foundation for the project in both math and physics.
+In lab, students will have the opportunity to build, test, and iterate the design of a rocket.
+Complimenting the lab experience, students will engage in lectures and precepts to enhance their physics and mathematics content knowledge.
 (Distribution requirement fulfilled: Science and Engineering with a Lab)

 MOL 152: Laboratory Research in the Life Sciences